Wally-xyz/wally-js/README.md

 export default MyApp;
 ```

+In order to make the signup flow seamless and ensure that users don't lose their place in your application, we open a new tab for the sign in, and need to communicate back with the old tab once the sign in is successfully completed.
+In order to do that, we have a service worker set up in `worker.js`.

-You'll also need to make sure that the `worker.js` file is copied into a part of your application that can serve static files.
+You'll need to make sure that the `worker.js` file is copied into a part of your application that can serve static files.
 In the demo, for example, we need to add this webpack plugin to our next.js config:

 ```js
 const CopyPlugin = require('copy-webpack-plugin');